 Safer Streets

-Safer Streets funding of more than £3 million has helped to improve safety across Northamptonshire since January 2020.
+Safer Streets funding of nearly £5 million has helped to improve safety across Northamptonshire since January 2020.

 Thanks to successful bids by the Office of the Police, Fire and Crime Commissioner, significant amounts of money have been spent on areas that are disproportionately affected by acquisitive crime – theft, burglary and robbery.